 - War on Drugs - I fully expect to be called “anti-police” for the lead story this week.
 One doesn’t have to be “anti” anything to decry stupidity, or even to call to task organizations you fully support when they do something wrong.
 Here’s the story, from True’s 17 December 2006 issue:

 - Ouray Ice Festival Photos - It’s winter in Colorado.
 No, I mean winter!
 The temperature here this morning was –12.2F (–25.5C).
 The high today was 10.7F (–11.8C).
 This weekend, then, was perfect for the Ouray Ice Festival, held each year at what is likely the premier ice park in the world — at the very least the best public park ...
 Continue Reading

 - Big Changes at TRUE Central - We’ve been totally swamped lately.
 It wasn’t just the GOOHF water bottles, which were extremely popular and the huge quantity we were able to get sold out in about a month (but sorry: we really can’t get any more, since the manufacturer discontinued them — figures!).

-- School Bus Plunge (On Purpose) - I spent most of the day Sunday working at the scene of a school bus that plunged (buses always “plunge”!) over the side of a steep embankment on Ouray County’s famous “Million Dollar Highway” below Red Mountain Pass.
+- School Bus Plunge (On Purpose) - Over the side of a steep embankment on Ouray County's famous "Million Dollar Highway" below Red Mountain Pass.

 - Missing In Action - There was no free edition on Friday, August 22.
 There were definitely reasons for that, and at first I decided I wasn’t going to say all the reasons why.
 But after thinking about it, and recovering from the problem I’m about to tell you about, I decided I owed you an explanation.